tcgkubra/tcgkubra/README.md

 ## Other stuff
 - 🖼️ I believe laptop stickers are an important part of individual expression
 - 📜 I have an odd education which gives me a different perspective from many developers
-  - 🕵️‍♂️ Doctor of Philosophy in Criminal Justice / Homeland Security (In Progress)
+  - 🕵️‍♂️ Doctor of Philosophy in Criminal Justice / Homeland Security
   - 📈 Master of Business Administration in Information Technology Management
   - 💻 Bachelor of Science in Software Development
   - 🧠 Associate of Science in Psychology